An Overview of the Appraisal Process

-Back at the office, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-At the end of the day, an appraiser from Barnes Appraisal Company will help you attain the most accurate property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+Note: While the appraised value is probably the strongest indication of what a property is worth, it may not be the price at which the property closes.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+At the end of the day, an appraiser from Barnes Appraisal Company will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.